Want to come out of school with a debt-free college degree?

 With a solid resumé and strong academic performance, you can even qualify for free education through a Fellowship which gives financial support for post-grad school.

-College can be expensive yet it’s reassuring to know there are many viable ways to ease the financial burden of gaining a secondary education.
+College can be expensive, yet it’s reassuring to know there are many viable ways to ease the financial burden of gaining further education.

 Your younger years should be a time of great promise, so don’t let your college dreams morph into a fiscal nightmare.

 College is meant to open doors to a brighter future.
-With the right planning that bright future can be yours.
+With the right planning, that glorious future can be yours.

 Take the first step in the right direction, start early to get a head start.

 Incorporate test-prep and make your future clearer and with less (and possibly no) college debt.